-With the River Sidon identified, we can go on to identify the location of the City and Land of Zarahemla.
+With the River Sidon identified, we can identify the location of the city and land of Zarahemla.

 We may surmise that because the Lamanites and robbers occupied the Western Seashore, the Mulekites would have avoided them and ventured inland, no doubt following the Buffalo River as they went.

 There is a nice piece of land between the Buffalo River and its middle fork (Cazenovia Creek), just before the hills.
 This location fulfills all requirements for the Land and City of Zarahemla and is called East Aurora on maps.
 The city center, however, would have occupied the flatter areas of Aurora with the surrounding hills for fortification.

 There is even archaeological evidence to support the claim.